MicrosoftDocs/fabric-docs/docs/data-science/model-scoring-predict.md

     :::image type="content" source="media/model-scoring-predict/configure-notebook.png" alt-text="Screenshot of the step to configure a notebook for ML model predictions." lightbox="media/model-scoring-predict/configure-notebook.png":::

 1. Select **Next** to go to the "Review and finish" step.
 1. Review the details on the summary page and select **Create notebook** to add the new notebook with its generated code to your workspace.
-You'll be taken directly to that notebook, where you can run the code to generate and store predictions.
+You're taken directly to that notebook, where you can run the code to generate and store predictions.

     :::image type="content" source="media/model-scoring-predict/review-and-finish.png" alt-text="Screenshot of the review-and-finish step for ML model predictions." lightbox="media/model-scoring-predict/review-and-finish.png":::